 Querying in Discoveredit

-It may also be helpful to view your APM data in the Discover app.
-Querying documents in Discover works the same way as querying in the APM app, and all of the example queries listed above can also be used in the Discover app.
+Alternatively, you can query your APM documents in Discover.
+Querying documents in Discover works the same way as querying in the APM app, and Discover supports all of the example APM app queries shown on this page.

-One example where you may want to make use of the Discover app, is for viewing all transactions for an endpoint, instead of just a sample.
+One example where you may want to make use of Discover, is for viewing all transactions for an endpoint, instead of just a sample.

-Starting in v7.6, you can view 10 samples per bucket in the APM app, instead of just one.
+Starting in v7.6, you can view ten samples per bucket in the APM app, instead of just one.

 Use the APM app to find a transaction name and time bucket that you’re interested in learning more about.
-Then, switch to the Discover app and make a search:
+Then, switch to Discover and make a search:

 processor.event: "transaction" AND transaction.name: "<TRANSACTION_NAME_HERE>" and transaction.duration.us > 13000 and transaction.duration.us < 14000`